-- In the "Use of sold products (fuels sold to end-consumers, off market)" indirect emissions category, the term consumer" refers to customers who use the natural gas purchased themselves.
-Volumes sold to trading platforms, resellers.
-Local Distribution Companies or other intermediaries not owned by ENGIE are, therefore, excluded. - In 2022, three sources of emissions were added to Scope 3 to make it even more exhaustive: - emissions from the upstream chain of electricity purchased for resale were calculated and represent 62.5% of the energy-related emissions category not included in the "direct GHG emissions" and "indirect energy-related GHG emissions" categories and 18.3% of the total Scope 3 in 2022.
-Emissions of the TWh sold are determined by first calculating the emissions from ENGIE's production.
+- mix, as well as Group internal data on the annual volumes of electricity consumed by country.
+For other countries, residual values which are often unavailable are taken from network factors.
+These elements have been added in the 2023 reporting but the total GHG emissions (Scopes 1 + 2 + are still presented under location-based. - In the "Use of sold products (fuels sold to end-consumers, off market)" indirect emissions category, the term "endconsumer" refers to customers who use the natural gas purchased themselves.
+Volumes sold to trading platforms, Local Distribution Companies intermediaries not owned by ENGIE are, therefore, excluded. - For Scope 3, the category "indirect GHG emissions associated with energy" includes GHG emissions from the upstream fuel chain, the upstream chain of electricity and heat consumed and, since 2022, those from the upstream electricity chain purchased for resale.
+To calculate the latter emissions, emissions of the TWh sold are determined by first calculating the emissions from ENGIE's production.
 The emission factors used for this include the complete LCA, including the construction of the installations, except for combustion installations for which the factors are applied to their actual fuel consumption.
 This method is more precise than the calculation based on the LCA for this type of installation.
-These production emissions are then deducted from ENGIE's total sales in the countries concerned, calculated on the basis of European average factors including the complete LCA, including construction; - following the extension of the environmental data collection to the entities consolidated by the equity method of the GBU Energy Solutions and the GBU Networks, the "investments" category now includes direct emissions from all energy production but also from other activities such as gas networks; - sales of biomass and biomethane to end-users are now collected to complete the "use of sold products" category by calculating biogenic emissions.
-This last addition also completes the first category mentioned in this paragraph with emissions from the upstream chain of these two fuels.
+These production emissions are then deducted from ENGIE's total sales in the countries concerned, calculated on the basis of European average factors including the complete LCA. - Emissions in the "Investment" category correspond to direct emissions from energy production and those from other activities such as gas networks.
+In 2023, following the extension of the environmental data collection to the entities consolidated by the equity method of the GBU Energy Solutions and the GBU Networks, the "investments" category includes indirect emissions due to the purchase and consumption of electricity and heat.
+The emissions reported in this category of Scope 3 are the emissions of entities at the Group's ownership rate. - For the category "uses of sold products," in addition to nonrenewable fuels, sales of biomass and biomethane to endusers are now collected by calculating biogenic emissions.
+This last addition also makes it possible to supplement the emissions from the upstream chain of the two fuels biomass and biomethane. - Although less significant CO2 emissions calculated on the basis of Ways of Working are now integrated into Scopes 1, 2 and 3.
+Some categories are available over the three years presented in this chapter, others only for 2023.